munificent/craftinginterpreters/book/resolving-and-binding.md

 it tells the interpreter how many scopes there are between the current scope and the scope where the variable is defined.
-At runtime, this corresponds exactly to the number of *environments* between the current one and the enclosing one where interpreter can find the variable's value.
+At runtime, this corresponds exactly to the number of *environments* between the current one and the enclosing one where the interpreter can find the variable's value.
 The resolver hands that number to the interpreter by calling this:

 ^code resolve